 Idealist is a good option if you’re interested in remote volunteer opportunities or internships.
 Additionally, if you’re looking for paid employment opportunities related to fundraising, social work, or consultancy for nonprofits, social enterprises, and government agencies, Idealist is the right place.

 Upwork is one of the better-known work from home sites and is a great place to look for work from home freelancing gigs in a variety of industries.
 Getting started on the platform can be difficult when you’re new, but be patient and build your reputation to score higher-paying projects.

 How to get a job working from home

 Figuring out how to find work from home jobs effectively can be confusing if you’ve never worked remotely before or if you want to transition to doing so.
 Here are two tips on how to improve your work from home job hunting strategy.

 1. Emphasize your work from home skills on your resume

 Working from home typically requires a different skill set than working in an office.
-Finding a work from home job can be easier if you successfully showcase these essential skills on your resume to convince employers that you have the discipline and technical abilities required:
+To find a work from home job more easily, successfully showcase these essential skills on your resume to make your resume stand out and convince employers that you have the discipline and technical abilities required: